ScopeLift/franchiser-expiration/README.md

-# Franchiser
+# Franchiser (featuring Expiration)

-`Franchiser` allows holders of checkpoint voting tokens to selectively sub-delegate voting power while retaining full custody over their funds, as described in the [design document](./spec.md).
+This is a modified version of [Franchiser](https://github.com/uniswapfoundation/franchiser) that allows for permissionless recall of funds back to their original owner after a specified expiration time.
+All other Franchiser features are untouched.

 ## Running Locally